decentral1se/tasty-discover/README.md

 ```

 Create a test file inside `test/`. `tasty-discover` can detect test files in
-whatever directory structure you choose (as long as they sit under your
-`hs-source-dirs`), so there is no restrictions on directory organization.
+whatever directory structure you choose (as long as they sit in the same directory as the `Tasty.hs` file created above or any subdirectory thereof), so there is no restrictions on directory organization.
 However, you must end your test file names with `Test.hs`.
 So, for example,
 `EatYourLandlordTest.hs` would be a perfectly acceptable test file name.